AdrianMoldoveanu/project1/README.md

         1. The navigation bar clearly highlights the "Contact" Page.
         2. Here they can fill out the form on the page or are told that alternatively they can message me on social media.
-        3. The footer contains links to the organisations Facebook, Steam and Contact page
+        3. The footer contains links to the organisations Facebook, Steam and LinkedIn.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

     #### Frequent User Goals